abaxter01/networkwalks-B082-week3-Password-Cracking/README.md

 Readable Data ➔ Encryption ➔ Protected Data ➔ Decryption Key ➔ Readable Data

-Network Walks training material describes encryption as a two-way function, while hashing is described as a one-way function.
+Networkwalks training material describes encryption as a two-way function, while hashing is described as a one-way function.

 OWASP similarly distinguishes encryption from hashing: encrypted data is intended to be recoverable with the appropriate key, while hashing is generally used for one-way password verification.